 For adults who have had many fillings, getting a root canal at some point maybe a reality.
 Generally, many fillings are usually required for those that have cavities or decay in their tooth.
 Those adults that have experienced getting a root canal, it is something that they still probably remember.
 Getting a root canal now at the dentist, many times is not painful.

-Why, would someone need a root canal? because the filling being done is "very close to the nerve," or the filling is "very deep."
+Many times, people wonder, why would I need a root canal?
+If pulp nerve area of the tooth is exposed, a large dental cavity goes into the pulp canal or if have major trauma to a tooth - these are some of the reasons why someone may need root canal treatment.
+If the filling being done is "very close to the nerve," or the filling is "very deep," then may require root canal treatment.
 In this Root Canals Blog / Root Canal Chatting online - we will be discussing what is a root canal.
 People needing a root canal will sometimes have what is called Pulpitis or inflammation of the tooth pulp tissue.

 Root Canal Treatment becomes necessary for a tooth when the tooth pulp becomes infected or inflamed.
 Usually, a tooth cavity through the enamel and then the tooth dentin area, go towards the tooth pulp.
 That is why, if you have a small tooth cavity, want to fill it and not leave it exposed to food debris going into the tooth hole - that can end up needing a root canal to save the tooth.
 Hence, one of the worst things dentally one can do - is to have a hole in your tooth and just let food accumulate in it.
 Eventually, the softer dentin area will be exposed and the cavity will go right into your tooth pulp canal area.